haacked/haacked.com/_posts/2015/2015-06-29-git-migrate.markdown

 ![Always a new branch](https://cloud.githubusercontent.com/assets/19977/8412077/4d85a08c-1e3c-11e5-98eb-c421d2cf5159.png)

-Again, just like before, I force the current branch to the state of the current branch as it exists on the server.
+Again, just like before, I force `wrong-branch` to its state on the server.

 `git branch --force wrong-branch origin/wrong-branch`